memoria-io/memoria-io.github.io/public/products/helium.md

 - **No Runtime Magic**
   Avoids annotation-driven abstractions and reflection-heavy frameworks, using explicit, predictable code instead.
   *E.g., no hidden proxies or dynamic classpath hacks—making it easier to debug, and highly compatible with GraalVM native image compilation.*

+- **AI-Ready by Design**
+  LangChain4j can be integrated as a first-class module, enabling services to embed LLM-powered workflows using the same structured patterns.

 ### Who It's For